-Student:

-Semester:

-Year:

-Agency:
+Student: Semester: Year: Agency:

-Agency Address:
+Agency Address: City:

-City:

 State:

-Zip Code:

-Agency Phone:
+Zip Code: Agency Phone:

-Field (Agency) Instructor: Field (MTSU) Liaison: Field (Agency) Instructor email address:
+Practicum (Agency) Instructor: Practicum (MTSU) Liaison:

+Practicum (Agency) Instructor email address:

-This document will serve as the Educational Contract, Mid-Term Evaluation and Final Evaluation document for MTSU MSW students who are enrolled in the foundation practicum.
+This document will serve as the Educational Contract, Mid-Term Evaluation and Final Evaluation document for MTSU MSW students who are enrolled in the [Generalist Practicum (Practicum IA/IB)] or [Advanced Generalist Practicum (Practicum IIA/IIB)].
 The competencies shown are the competencies that are to be met by all students.
-The students, working with the Field Instructor, will complete the educational contract by listing tasks that will support development of each competency and behavior to be accomplished by the student at the practicum site during the designated semester of placement.
-A minimum of one task will be listed for each behavior.
+The students, working with the Practicum Instructor, will complete the educational contract by listing tasks that will support development of each competency and behavior to be accomplished by the student at the practicum site during the designated semester of placement.
+A minimum of two tasks will be listed for each behavior.
 Tasks identified are dependent on the agency setting and client population.
-The Faculty Field Liaison must approve the educational contract.
+The Faculty Practicum Liaison must approve the educational contract.

-The Field Instructor should ensure that the tasks on the educational contract are appropriate for MSW students working under supervision.
+The Practicum Instructor should ensure that the tasks on the educational contract are appropriate for MSW students working under supervision.
 Evaluation of student activity is based on task accomplishment and is not related to grading criteria.
-In the event a student is graded at the 5 level for all tasks relating to one objective at mid-term, new activities may be developed for the remainder of the semester.
+In the event a student is graded at the 5 level for all tasks relating to one objective at mid-term, new activities must be developed for the remainder of the semester.
 Please inform the Faculty Liaison of modifications made to the educational contract.
-The Field Instructor will evaluate the student at mid-term and at the end of the semester using the following scale:
+The Practicum Instructor will evaluate the student at mid-term and at the end of the semester using the following scale:

-5= Professional level activity, equivalent to employee

-4=Competent level activity, with indirect supervision

-3=Meets expectations, with direct supervision

-2= Beginning level activity only

-1=Attempted but failed due to engage in this task
+- 5= Professional level activity, equivalent to employee - 4=Competent level activity, with indirect supervision - 3=Meets expectations, with direct supervision - 2= Beginning level activity only - 1=Attempted but failed due to engage in this task c.
+Make ethical decisions by applying the standards of the National Association of Social Workers Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics within the profession as appropriate to the context.